sapientcoffee/cecs/README.md

 This is my first attempt at creating a Python Module and is intended to assist with using the Cisco Enterprise Cloud Suite APIs.
 The initial work will be around UCS Director.

-This have been inspired and influenced by https://github.com/hpreston/cisco_cloud.
-I initially intended to contribute to Hanks good work however as a learning exercise I wanted to create my own module and learn how to use unit testing for it.
+This has been inspired and influenced by https://github.com/hpreston/cisco_cloud.
+I initially intended to contribute to Hanks good work however as a learning exercise I wanted to create my own module and learn how to package and use unit testing for it.

 This is still a work in progress project and is evolving when I get time to work on it, if you would like to assist with the development please reach out to me or make pull requests etc.